Rail protesters climb Wellington motorway gantry

-Protesters have closed the southbound lanes of Johnsonville motorway, disrupting traffic for the fifth time in three weeks.
+Police are preparing to close both lanes of State Highway 1 near Johnsonville to remove railway protesters disrupting traffic for the fifth time in three weeks.

-State Highway 1 is closed between Johnsonville to Newlands as people from the Restore Passenger Rail movement have climbed a gantry above the motorway and plan to remain there to deliver their petition to Parliament's Transport and Infrastructure Select Committee.
+State Highway 1 will close between Johnsonville and Newlands as people from the Restore Passenger Rail movement have climbed a gantry above the motorway and plan to remain there to deliver their petition to Parliament's Transport and Infrastructure Select Committee.

-Police are at the scene, but have not made a move toward the protesters.
-Traffic is still flowing in both directions, but the protesters appear to be lowering a banner closer to the road.
+MPs have refused to hear climate protesters while they are acting illegally.

+Police are at the scene and are preparing to remove the protesters from the gantry.

 The protest has been met with some anger from motorists, with one screaming at the protesters to "get a f***ing job!".